Claudia Card: Research

 The second book in the trilogy is Confronting Evils: Terrorism, Torture, Genocide.
 In it, Card examined her account of atrocity as a paradigm of evil, refining and expanding the views developed in the first book, with attention to structural evil, the role of harm, and the significance of culpability.
 She argued that evils are inexcusably wrong and that they need not be extraordinary.
 She also indicated we must pay attention to evils that occur so commonly that we tend to overlook them.
 She applied, tested, and extended this revised account in examining the moral wrongs of terrorism, torture, and genocide.
 While she was writing this second book in the trilogy, Card also co-edited a collection of philosophical papers on Genocide's Aftermath.

 Prior to her death on September 12, 2015, Card worked extensively on the third book in the trilogy, on Surviving Atrocity.
 This book built upon her 2010 APA presidential address, and maintained a focus on mass atrocities.
 The book also included attention to surviving long-term mass atrocities, poverty, and global and local misogyny.

+Card introduced the concept of "social death", originally developed by Orlando Patterson, into the field of genocide studies.
+Her approach related the harm of genocidal violence to the destruction of a group's “social vitality”.
+Social vitality refers to a group's social connections and relationships; which provide meaning to individual life.
+Social death occurs when the social vitality of the group is eroded and damaged.
+This connects the violence done to the individual to the harm experienced by the collective.
+Her approach allows for actions advancing genocide to include various means of both fatal and non-fatal harm; including murder, as well as the destruction of cultural heritage or mass sexual violence.
+Card proposed that the final aim of genocide was to enact social death on a group, which does not always necessarily include the mass murder of its members.